 - Select the start date for when the rule should begin and end.

 - To apply the rule indefinitely, set the end date to never.
-“Active Days” and “Time” allows you to set specific days and times when the rule should be active.
+“Active Days” and “Time” allows you to select specific days and times when the rule should be active.

-- Tips & Tricks: The advanced feature allows you to route calls, with rules that have overlapping active times in case the first action doesn't answer, the call will be routed to the second.
+- Tips & Tricks: The advanced feature allows you to route calls with rules that have overlapping active times.
+If the first action doesn’t answer, the call will be routed to the second.

 - Next, decide how you’d like incoming calls to display on your phone’s screen.
-“Show Dialed Number” will display the number that the call is being forwarded from.
+For example, “Show Dialed Number” will display the number that the call is being forwarded from.

-- “Show Caller’s Number” will display the number of the incoming caller.
+- “Show Caller’s Number” will display the incoming caller’s number.

 Rule Timeout (Seconds)

-- Set how many seconds the call should ring before the next rule is applied or the call is diverted to an alternate destination such as a voicemail (as a rule of thumb 5 seconds is one ring.
+- Set how many seconds the call should ring before the following rule is applied or the call is diverted to an alternate destination such as a voicemail (as a rule of thumb, 5 seconds is one ring.

 - We recommend at least 30 seconds for optimal configuration).

-Tips & Tricks: This is the time in seconds the rule will apply before the call is disconnected or goes to voicemail.
+- Tips & Tricks: This is the time in seconds the rule will apply before the call is disconnected or goes to voicemail.
 As a reference, 5 seconds = 1 ring.
 Zero (0) will set the rule to never timeout.
-When forwarding to a Call Queue or a Virtual attendant, this timeout will NOT be taken into account.
+This timeout will NOT be considered when forwarding to a Call Queue or a Virtual attendant.

 Forward Calls To (Routing calls)

-- When forwarding calls to a "User Extension" make sure to select the forwarding extension from the dropdown.
+- When forwarding calls to a “User Extension,” select the forwarding extension from the dropdown.

-- To set the number to go directly to "Voicemail", set the timeout to 1 second.
+- To set the number directly to “Voicemail,” set the timeout to 1 second.

 - On completion, select the Save button.